-Stakeholders identified a number of critical intersections within that need to be addressed in the County Thoroughfare Plan.
-These intersections a characterized by either a high number of traffic crashes, inefficient geometry, in need of traffic signalization, and/or high congestion.
-Table 5 contains a list of identified critical intersections located within the county.
-The intersection of FM51 and FM922, the site of 16 traffic crashes between 2014 and 2015, was one of the most identified critical intersection.
+The intersection of FM51 and FM922, the site of 16 traffic crashes between 2014 and 2015, was one of the most identified critical intersections.
 The intersection is characterized by a 60 degree turn for commuters traveling north on FM51 from west bound FM922.
-To mitigate the issue, TXDOT installed a right turn lane at the intersection.
-The right turn lane improved the angel of the turn, but additional information is needed to gage the impact of the turn lane.
+To mitigate the issue, TxDOT installed a right turn lane at the intersection.
+The right turn lane improved the angle of the turn, but additional information is needed to gauge the impact of the turn lane.